facil-io/cstl/CONTRIBUTING.md

 ## License

-The project requires that all the code is licensed under a choose-your-license scheme offering wither ISC or MIT licensing options (though that may change).
+The project requires that all the code is licensed under a choose-your-license scheme offering both ISC and MIT licensing options (though that may change).

 Please refrain from using or offering code that requires a change to the licensing scheme or that might prevent future updates to the licensing scheme.